 “Calcium phosphate and calcium carbonate produce similar symptoms — cloudy pool water, damaged heat exchangers and a dull white film on surfaces, but calcium phosphate is not driven out of solution by high pH.
 It’s barely soluble in pool water at normal temperatures (given sufficient levels of calcium and phosphate), but heat really drives the reaction, causing it to precipitate at the heater.

 You can go about reducing scale in at least two different ways.
-First, you can physically try to remove it: grind it down with sandpaper or other tools, and replace metal pipes that have scale in them.
-You could also drop the pH sharply (so the water is more acidic), hoping to loosen the scale so it’s easier to break apart.
+First, you can physically try to remove it: grinding or bead-blasting can work on tile lines.
+You could also drop the pH sharply (so the water is more acidic), hoping to loosen the scale so it’s easier to break apart (though this has other consequences).
 The problem with both of these is that they don’t address the root of the problem, and the scale will come back again.
 The other problem is the collateral damage done to your pool walls and equipment.
 For example, you could damage your pool walls or equipment trying to break off chunks of scale.

 Option two—the better option—is to treat the water itself and balance the LSI.